Amusement park: Trolley parks and pleasure resorts

 Many modern amusement parks evolved from earlier pleasure resorts that had become popular with the public for day-trips or weekend holidays, for example, seaside areas such as Blackpool, United Kingdom and Coney Island, United States.
 In the United States, some amusement parks grew from picnic groves established along rivers and lakes that provided bathing and water sports, such as Lake Compounce in Connecticut, first established as a picturesque picnic park in 1846, and Riverside Park in Massachusetts, founded in the 1870s along the Connecticut River.

 The trick was getting the public to the seaside or resort location.
 For Coney Island in Brooklyn, New York, on the Atlantic Ocean, a horse-drawn streetcar line brought pleasure seekers to the beach beginning in 1829.
 In 1875, a million passengers rode the Coney Island Railroad, and in 1876 two million visited Coney Island.
 Hotels and amusements were built to accommodate both the upper classes and the working class at the beach.
-The first carousel was installed in the 1870s, the first roller coaster, the "Switchback Railway", in 1884.
+Its first amusement ride, a carousel, was installed in 1876; the first roller coaster, the "Switchback Railway", in 1884.

 In England, Blackpool was a popular beachside location beginning in the 1700s.
 It rose to prominence as a seaside resort with the completion in 1846 of a branch line to Blackpool from Poulton on the main Preston and Wyre Joint Railway line.
 A sudden influx of visitors, arriving by rail, provided the motivation for entrepreneurs to build accommodation and create new attractions, leading to more visitors and a rapid cycle of growth throughout the 1850s and 1860s.